babycamel/advfish/README.md

 ## References

 Arne Eide's [Introduction to Fisheries Economics](https://figshare.com/articles/Introduction_to_Fisheries_Economics/3784821#) is a good reference.
-It uses Wolfram Language (Mathematica) for the exercises which is an alternative but less on-line support and help available.
+It uses Wolfram Language (Mathematica) for the exercises which is an alternative but less online support and help available.
 So we will use Python instead.
 [Google trends](https://trends.google.com/trends/explore?cat=174&date=all&q=%2Fm%2F05z1_,Mathematica,Excel,R,Julia%20programming%20language) partially answers why Python is a good choice.

 Rognvaldur Hannesson *[The economics of fishing](https://www.amazon.com/gp/product/B08SR3N3KY/)*, Agenda Publishing; 1st edition (January 21, 2021).
 Easy reading general overview for interested readers.